-• Deadweight dial micrometer (or equal) equipped with a flat anvil, 6.35 mm or (1⁄4 in) diameter or larger, and a 4.75 mm (3/16 in) diameter flat surface on the head of the spindle.
-The anvil and spindle head surfaces should be ground and lapped, parallel to within 0.002 mm (0.0001 in), and should move on an axis perpendicular to their surfaces.
-The dial spindle should be vertical, and the dial should be at least 50.8 mm (2 in) in diameter.
-The dial indicator should be continuously graduated to read directly to 0.002 mm (0.0001 in) and should be capable of making more than one revolution.
+- Deadweight dial micrometer (or equal) equipped with a flat anvil, 6.35 mm or ($\frac{1}{4}$ in) diameter or larger, and a 4.75 mm ($\frac{3}{16}$ in) diameter flat surface on the head of the spindle. - The mass of the probe head (total of anvil, weight 102 g or [3.6 oz], spindle, etc.) must total 113.4 g (4 oz). - The anvil and spindle head surfaces should be ground and lapped, parallel to within 0.002 mm (0.0001 in), and should move on an axis perpendicular to their surfaces. - The dial spindle should be vertical, and the dial should be at least 50.8 mm (2 in) in diameter.

+- ➤ The dial indicator should be continuously graduated to read directly to 0.002 mm (0.0001 in) and should be capable of making more than one revolution.
 It must be equipped with a separate indicator to indicate the number of complete revolutions.
-The dial indicator mechanism should be fully jeweled.
-The frame should be of sufficient rigidity that a load of 1.36 kg (3 lb) applied to the dial housing, exclusive of the weight or spindle presser foot, will not cause a change in indication on the dial of more than 0.02 mm (0.001 in).
-The indicator reading must be repeatable to 0.001 2 mm a.
+The dial indicator mechanism should be fully jeweled. - The frame should be of sufficient rigidity that a load of 1.36 kg (3 lb) applied to the dial housing, exclusive of the weight or spindle presser foot, will not cause a change in indication on the dial of more than 0.02 mm (0.001 in). - The indicator reading must be repeatable to 0.001 2 mm (0.000 05 in) at zero. - The micrometer should be operated in an atmosphere free from drafts and fluctuating temperature and should be stabilized at ambient room temperature before use. - Gage blocks covering the range of thicknesses to be tested should be used to check the accuracy of the micrometer - T-square a.
 Test Procedure for Polyethylene Sheeting